mongodb/atlas-sdk-go/MAINTENANCE.md

 To help developers get started quickly with the SDK, a number of runnable examples are included in the `./examples` folder.
 These examples demonstrate various use cases and interactions with the MongoDB Atlas API, showcasing how to perform common tasks using the SDK.

-> NOTE: Examples are run manually and not covered by e2e tests we have.
+> NOTE: Examples are run manually and not covered by the e2e tests we have.
-> NOTE: As openapi

 ## Documentation